kimintime/fs13-JavaScript-public/README.md

 The original instructions for this website said to use a grid system, so I used bootstrap.
 Time was of the essence, and I like bootstrap, for nice responsive grid-building, and a library full of options.
 There's a little bit of JQuery, but just for the scroll animations.

-The page can display all countries, or can search for countries matching a user-input.
+The page can display all countries if you leave the input blank, or can search for countries matching a user-input.
 For example, searching 'China' results in three results.
 The user can scroll through the results, and can click-through for more information on that country.

 ### Note!
 The JavaScript isn't new and shiny, but it works.
 I don't use in-built functions for creating and manipulating elements... much.
 The reason is simply because it's easier for me to see the html I'm adding, just all about ease-of-use.